-3. Remind yourself of what you and your family actually really like about Christmas - and do that.
+Two simple things you can do to create a calmer Christmas are to Let go of finding the perfect gift and remind yourself of what you and your family actually really like about Christmas - and do that.

 There is a lot of freedom that comes with being an adult and having so many choices to make.
 We might feel the heavy weight of expectations, but when we lose that weight it is not just freeing, it also exposes us and makes it vulnerable.